Liox-Code/JalaUniversity_DevOps/README.md

 ●Create a simple selenium webdriver script for browser / programming language of your choice
 &emsp;○ Install selenium and its language binding of your choice
 &emsp;○ Create a simple test which launches the URL and then does a click somewhere

+## Branch aws

+### Homework

+&emsp;● Create a Cloud Formation template that creates an EC2 instance with an EBS Volume that uses an already created key pair called test